sagar-parthe/ngxmgr/README.md

 - **SSH passwords** are prompted securely and never logged or echoed
 - **Password caching** is memory-only and cleared after command completion
 - **AWS authentication** uses IAM roles (no hardcoded credentials)
+- **Script cleanup** removes uploaded scripts from remote servers by default
 - **All operations** support dry-run mode for testing

 ## Error Handling